 Change happens every day, just like how the sky transforms every day except if you live in the sunny city of Murcia, where it only rains a few days a year.
 But even there, like in any place, the length of days is not fixed.
 It is either shorter or longer than the day before.

 I worked on A Question of Perspective photo series between Barcelona, Paris and my home village Valliguières in the South of France.
 The sky captivated me a lot during that period.
-As I peeked through the windows in all these apartments I went through (and documented in The Vertigo of Change photo series), I would look up in the sky and wait for what would come next.
+As I peeked through the windows in all these apartments I went through, I would look up in the sky and wait for what would come next.
 I was hoping that the sky could maybe give me answers to questions I had on my mind.

 Sky and clouds are reflections of my life and moods—from grays to blues transitioning to warm colours at sunset and at night.